sjc6752/IoT-Door-unlocking-using-facedetection/README.md

 1. Create a ./aws folder and a credentials file for authenticating to AWS.
 Please reach out to me for ACCESS KEY and SECRET KEY.
 2. You can also change email ids in face_detection_function for receiving notifications to unlock the door.

+RPI SET UP:

+Follow the steps in "Rpi set up.txt" in the repo and install all the required packages in Raspberry Pi to execute the project.

 EXECUTION :

 1. Run ./start.sh file to start running the project.